ngandrass/moodle-data-archiving-concept/docs/requirements/base-requirements.md

 ## Data Protection, Regulatory, and Privacy

-This section focuses on regulatory and privacy aspects of the archiving solution as well as data protection aspects.
+This section focuses on regulatory and privacy aspects of the archiving solution, as well as data protection aspects.

 !!! warning "[REQ-DP-01] GDPR compliance"
     The archiving process must comply with the general data protection regulation (GDPR).